 A medical marijuana card or recommendation allows patients to access marijuana for medical use legally in Oklahoma.
-In other words, patients require an Oklahoma medical marijuana card from licensed health professionals to access cannabis.
-A physician will evaluate your condition and approve you for the MMJ card.
+In other words, patients require an Oklahoma medical marijuana card issues by the state to access cannabis.
+A licensed physician must evaluate your medical condition and approve you for an MMJ card in OK.

 Essentially, the medical marijuana card provides patients with legal authority to use cannabis and certain other privileges.
 These include several benefits such as greater cultivation and possession, exemption from tax, and a wider choice of products.
 In Oklahoma, only medical cannabis is allowed while recreational cannabis is still illegal.
 That means people can only access the herb with the medical cannabis card in Oklahoma.

 A consultation with Online Medical Card costs $129 only.
-This includes a video consultation with a licensed physician and a written recommendation sent to the patient’s provided email as a PDF.
+This includes a video consultation with a licensed physician and a signed physician recommendation form sent to the patient’s provided email as a PDF.

 Most people wonder if it is legal to purchase cannabis without an Oklahoma medical card.
 Unlike states such as California, where both recreational and medical cannabis are legal, Oklahoma only allows cannabis to be used for medicinal purposes.
 In other words, you can only access cannabis in Oklahoma to manage your condition.

-And for that you require a medical marijuana card from a licensed medical health professional.
-If you feel you qualify for the Oklahoma Medical Marijuana Program and have a condition that will benefit from marijuana, apply for a recommendation today and get access to quality medical marijuana products.
+And for that you require a signed physician recommendation form from a licensed medical health professional.
+If you feel you qualify for the Oklahoma Medical Marijuana Program and have a condition that will benefit from marijuana, apply for a consultation today and get approved to access quality medical marijuana products.

 Marijuana was legalized in the state of Oklahoma in June 2018.
 There have been several measures since then to legalize marijuana for adult-use also, In 2020 only, several efforts were made but due to the coronavirus pandemic, all the petitions were withdrawn.
 This may seem like a big setback to all the marijuana advocates, but this only proves that people want to legalize adult-use cannabis.
 Hopefully, once normal life resumes more such efforts are made.